arvindrameshwar/arvindrameshwar.github.io/about.md

 ### In Journals

-1. V. Arvind Rameshwar and Navin Kashyap, "**Estimating the sizes of binary error-correcting constrained codes**," to appear in the IEEE Journal on Selected Areas in Information Theory, accepted May 2023. [[arXiv full version](https://arxiv.org/abs/2301.05098)]
+1. V. Arvind Rameshwar and Navin Kashyap, "**Estimating the sizes of binary error-correcting constrained codes**," to appear in the IEEE Journal on Selected Areas in Information Theory, accepted May 2023. [[IEEE Xplore](https://ieeexplore.ieee.org/document/10131968)][[arXiv full version](https://arxiv.org/abs/2301.05098)]

 2. V. Arvind Rameshwar and Navin Kashyap, "**Coding schemes based on Reed-Muller codes for $(d,\infty)$-RLL input-constrained channels**," under review at the IEEE Transactions on Information Theory. [[arXiv](https://arxiv.org/abs/2211.05513)]